ShafaqShahid/ShafaqShahid/README.md

 ## 👩‍💻 Shafaq Shahid - Software Quality Assurance Engineer | Software Engineer

 ## 👋 Introduction
 Welcome to my GitHub profile!
-I'm **Shafaq Shahid**, a passionate **Software Quality Assurance (SQA) Engineer** and **Software Engineer** with a strong background in web development and software testing.
-With years of hands-on experience, I specialize in ensuring the reliability, functionality, and performance of web applications.
+I'm **Shafaq Shahid**, a passionate **Software Quality Assurance (SQA) Engineer** and **Software Engineer** with a strong background in web development and software testing.I I specialize in ensuring the reliability, functionality, and performance of web applications.

 I thrive at the intersection of **development and quality assurance**, bringing value by not only writing code but ensuring it's tested, robust, and user-ready.